 A sheet pan full of bacon wrapped smokies, garnished with parsley.

-Flavor variations
+Flavor Variations

-• Mexican Style: Use 1/2 cup brown sugar along with 1 1/2 teaspoons chili powder.
-You can use hot chili powder if you prefer a little spice.
+• Mexican Style: Use 1/2 cup brown sugar along with 1 1/2 teaspoons of taco seasoning.
+Add extra chili powder or some cayenne pepper for extra spice.

-• Cajun Style: Mix the brown sugar with 1 teaspoon cajun seasoning.
+• Cajun Style: Mix the brown sugar with 1 teaspoon Cajun seasoning.

 • BBQ Style: Try coating your smokies in my homemade BBQ rub, or mix 1-2 teaspoons of store bought rub into 1/2 cup of brown sugar.
 You can also baste the smokies with BBQ sauce as they cook.